One way video interview questions and how to excel

 7. What kind of workplace would you prefer?

-A recruiter or hiring manager asks you this question to ascertain whether you’d be a good fit for the company’s culture.
+A recruiter or hiring manager asks you this question to ascertain whether you fit the company’s culture well.
 Give your genuine answer.
-Say so if you think you could function well in a big, busy office.
-Explain why it’s important to you if you enjoy working in a small workplace where you can collaborate with coworkers easily.
+If you could function well in a big, busy office, say that.
+If you enjoy working in a small workplace where you can collaborate with coworkers easily, explain why that is important.

 8. Why should we pick you for the position, in your opinion?